Fr4nKB/MusicBot/README.md

 # MusicBot
-A stupid discord music bot
+A stupid discord music bot, not even close to be finished

 Requirements:
 - npm